There are four steps under this assessment process for applicants who do not have a relevant Australian qualification:

 Locate and select an RTO to conduct your skills assessment through the RTO Finder.

-You must submit decision ready* documentary evidence of your identity, skills and experience to a TRA-approved RTO for assessment.
-The RTO you choose will advise you what documentation is required.
+You must submit documentary evidence to a TRA-approved RTO for assessment.
+The documentary evidence must be decision ready* and include of your identity, skills and experience.
+The RTO you choose will tell you what documentation is required.

 "Decision ready*" means:

-You will be required to participate in a technical assessment of your skills and knowledge.
-The assessor conducting the assessment will be a qualified Australian tradesperson in your occupation and a qualified assessor.
+You will be required to take part in a technical assessment of your skills and knowledge.
+The assessment will be a conducted by a qualified Australian tradesperson in your occupation.

-Practical demonstrations of skills are mandatory for the licensed occupations of Airconditioning and Refrigeration Mechanic, Electrician (General), Electrician (Special Class) and Plumber (General).
+Practical demonstrations of skills are mandatory for the licensed occupations of:

-The RTO you select will discuss the assessment requirements with you prior to conducting the assessment.
+The RTO you select will discuss the assessment requirements with you before conducting the assessment.

-All technical assessments will be conducted in English without assistance.
+All technical assessments will be conducted in English without help.
 Interpreters are NOT permitted.

 If successful, you will receive a skilled migration outcome letter.
-This can be presented to the Department of Home Affairs (Home Affairs) with your visa application.
+This can be presented to the Department of Home Affairs with your visa application.

 Non-licensed occupation applicants will be awarded the relevant Australian trade qualification.

-If unsuccessful, the RTO will advise you of the gaps identified in your skills and experience.
+If unsuccessful, the RTO will tell you of the gaps identified in your skills and experience.